egaxegax/dbcartajs/README.md

 ## Usage

-Simply download, unpack and open index.html from demo folder in any browser with HTML5 support.
+Simply download and unpack an archive, open index.html from demo folder in any browser with HTML5 support.

 ## Controls